Watch this 5 minute video to gain a quick overview of the brain’s parts and functions.

-Probably the best known model for understanding brain structure is the evolutionary development of the brain model.
+One of the best known models for understanding brain structure is the evolutionary development of the brain model.
 This was developed by neuroscientist Paul MacLean and became very influential in the 1960s.
 Over the years since, however, several elements of this model have had to be revised in light of more recent neuroanatomical studies.
 It is still useful for understanding brain function in general terms.
 MacLean’s original model distinguished three different brains that appeared successively during evolution :

 The Reptilian Brain